Pfern/ADER17/material/ADER17_practical.md

 ## LO 8.3 - Use more complex settings: Generalized Linear Models

+So far, we just considered the simple case of pairwise comparison.

+We may want to control for the batch (or replicate).

 		Use edgeR in R and RStudio
 		Account for confounders using Generalized Linear Models